mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Rear of the courtyard is the ‘private home’, where the women live.
 The only male permitted in this part of the house is the husband – as all the women are under his protection – and immediate male relatives.
 The women here are permitted to interact freely, and girls are educated.
 Young boys too young for school also reside in this part of the home with their mother.

 Wealthy men can afford large sprawling estates and impressive homes with many rooms.
 Poor men can sometimes only afford a small home with the bare minimum number of rooms traditionally expected.
-Such a small abode is unlikely to show him in any favourable light to the relatives of a woman who wishes to marry.
+Such a small abode is unlikely to show him in any favorable light to the relatives of a woman who wishes to marry.

 Bachelors often dwell in apartments, either singly or shared, with no room to attract a selweeda and are therefore not suitable to house women at all.